nerf-course/nerf-course.github.io/index.md

 How about rather than learning point color/density and manually integrating (Nerf), we just learned the integral sum directly for a ray?
 In a light field formulation rather than the 3D point input is 4D representing a portion of ray parameterized by its intersection with two planes.
 The issue is that in comparison to having the 3D point as input, a portion of ray is unique to the specific ray and hard to aggregate over rays or generalize to unseen rays.
 Their solution is first to add an embedding network before the positional encoding to align and affine transform the ray planes.
 Secondly, they subdivide the space into local voxels and learn local light fields and render based on the opacity of ray portion when it hits a voxel.
 Given the constant radiancy and forward facing assumptions this method results in better modeling of shiny or reflective surfaces compared to Nerf.

-# Image Based Rendering
+## Image Based Rendering
-Models who do not require backpropagation for novel view synthesis would be applicable to real time tasks.
-In these tasks usually a few images are given and the real time constraint allows for only a single forward pass of a neural network.
-The methods in this section are designed to condition on one or few images for volume rendering.
+The methods in this section are designed to condition volume rendering on few images.
 The design decisions are mainly around how to formulate the conditioning while keeping the model fast to infer.
+When given a new scene, there is no need for training and a novel view can be queried from reference views by projecting query points onto them and feature matching.

 ### [pixelNeRF](https://github.com/sxyu/pixel-nerf) @ CVPR 2021 – [arXiv](https://arxiv.org/abs/2012.02190)
 ![](https://raw.githubusercontent.com/nerf-course/nerf-course.github.io/main/images/pixelNerf.png)